ikus060/rdiffweb/README.md

 # Changelog

+## 2.4.11 (2022-10-28)

+* Fixed plugin priorities to ensure that jobs are scheduled at each startup #232

 ## 2.4.10 (2022-10-03)

 This releases include a security fix.
 If you are using an earlier version, you should upgrade to this release immediately.